rudnetto/daciolo-chrome-extension/README.md

 First, run `git checkout` to get the source code.

+Install depedencies with `npm install` and build the extension running `npm run build`.

 Then, open Google Chrome, go to **Extensions** page (Configs -> More Tools -> Extensions), enable **developer mode** and select (Load unpacked) the project folder.

 Following these steps you will install the extension locally.

-If you make any change on the extension, click on `Update` button on Extensions page to refresh the extension.
+If you make any change on the extension, build it again and click on `Update` button on Extensions page to refresh the extension.

 ## Contributing